padilladaniela/Automotive_Final_Challenge/README.md

 This database uses a multitude of factors to input details on a car accident including but not limited to:
 Weather, longitutde, latitutde, severity, time and date of accident.

-## Reason for Topic
-Our goal is to have insurance companies use this model to help determine the appropriate coverages based on vehicle make and year in the state of NY.

-## Questions to Answer
-- What make is more likely to get into an accident in NY?
-- What were the contributing factors that were most common that may affect insuring someone in NY?
-- Are there certain circumstances of accidents depending on location/direction of travel?
-- What are contributing factors that happen before an accident that may affect insurance?
-- How many accidents are caused by NY residents vs. Out of state visitors?

 ## Tools Utilized
 ### Creating Database